Skip to content

 Instrumentation

-The use= option enables various instrumentation features.
-It is only valid with make configure.
+The PONY_USES option enables various instrumentation features.
+It is set at the configure step.
 Multiple options can be combined with commas:

 The available options: